kuhlman-labs/PR-Updater-Bot/README.md

 # Pull Updater Bot

-This is a simple GitHub App that will attempt to update the head of a pull request branch as commits are pushed if it is behind the base branch.
+This is a simple GitHub App that will attempt to update the head of a pull request branch as commits are pushed to the default branch of the repository.
+This is useful for keeping pull requests up to date with the default branch.

 ## Usage